daniel-lanciana/rant/angularjs.md

 * Suited for single-page ADD (API-Driven Development, RESTful backend) apps
 * Not suited to dynamic form creation (expressions evaluated after directives causes binding issues)
-* Lots of automagic in the background -- great when working, painful when not (wiring, internal state, logs lacking)
+* Lots of automagic in the background -- great when working, PAINFUL when not (wiring, internal state, logs lacking)
 * Verbose -- both Javascript and directives.
 * Always check to see if a directive already exists (e.g. ng-minlength)
 * To avoid name collision, some Angular objects have a $ prefix.
 Do not use $ prefixes.